GoogleCloudPlatform/flask-talisman/README.rst

 -  Enables `HTTP Strict Transport
    Security <https://developer.mozilla.org/en-US/docs/Web/Security/HTTP_strict_transport_security>`_.
--  Sets Flask's session cookie to ``secure``, so it will never be set if you application is somehow accessed via a non-secure connection.
+-  Sets Flask's session cookie to ``secure``, so it will never be set if your application is somehow accessed via a non-secure connection.
 -  Sets Flask's session cookie to ``httponly``, preventing JavaScript from being able to access its content.
 CSRF via Ajax uses a separate cookie and should be unaffected.